Screenshot from LiquidText (segment report on the left; relevant clippings on the right)

 I was one of two UX designers for this project and in fall 2019 was brought in for a 6-month contract to work with Horizontal’s Senior UX Designer.
 At various times during the project both of us led portions of the user research (as Horizontal does not have a dedicated UXR role).
 The overall team consisted of a project lead/strategist, project manager, SEO lead, content strategist, and technical architect.

 We worked with numerous stakeholders in both Milwaukee and New York.
 NM had acquired the startup LearnVest in 2015 and a number of the NYC employees had come onboard with the LearnVest acquisition.
 This meant a wide variety of stakeholder roles and two distinct office cultures.
 NM's CMO was our primary stakeholder and a number of marketing teams under her were involved in our weekly deliverables.

 The project consisted of 4 phases (the deliverables I worked on during each phase are noted in parenthesis):

-Kickoff & Immersion (stakeholder interview review, existing research review)
+Kickoff & Immersion (stakeholder interview review, existing research and consumer insights review)